 Fees Under Tortoise Capital Advisors

-For the advisory services Tortoise Capital Advisors provides to separately managed accounts and private funds, the firm customarily charges a percentage-based fee of no more than 1.00%.
-For clients that invest using the firm’s private sustainable infrastructure strategy, this rate can jump as high as 2.00%.
+For the advisory services Tortoise Capital Advisors provides to separately managed accounts and private funds, the firm customarily charges a percentage-based fee of no more than 1%.
 For private funds, the maximum fee rate is 1.25%.
-Fees for Tortoise Funds range from 0.85% to 1.35%.
+Fees for Tortoise Funds range from 0.75% to 1.35%.
 Management fees at Tortoise are negotiable and may vary from these benchmarks in certain situations.